bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 There are obviously specific things that we're going to talk about at the summit.
 Definite concrete proposals and that's all great.
 This is always a fantastic time for everyone to come together.
-I think if we step back a bit, This is like eight years now for the Lightning Network.
+I think if we step back a bit.
+This is like eight years now for the Lightning Network.
 So we've been doing this for a while.
 And there are a couple of things that I think we really need to make sure we keep focusing on because it's easy to get in the weeds of specific things and I would love to go into those and we can totally go there.
 But I think robustness and privacy are the two things that are rarely actually on fire, but are always important.